Read Time: 10 Minutes

 If you set up your Sitecore environment on AWS instead of Azure PaaS, you should plan for it to take at least 10 times longer—and cost up to $15K (or more) in additional consulting hours.

-On Azure PaaS, that shrinks down to just a few hours.
+On Azure PaaS, set up shrinks down to just a few hours.
 Here’s how that’s possible:

 - In the Azure PaaS setup wizard, you’ll plug in a few key answers, including your current traffic numbers and future traffic predictions.